Kotlin/KEEP/proposals/collection-literals.md

 Conceptually, overload resolution algorithm consists of two stages:
 1. Filter out all the overload candidates that certainly don't fit based on types of the arguments.
-    Only types of non-lambda and non-callable-reference arguments are considered.
     (it's important to understand that we don't keep the candidates that fit, but we filter out those that don't) https://kotlinlang.org/spec/overload-resolution.html#determining-function-applicability-for-a-specific-call
 2. Of the remaining candidates, we keep the most specific ones by comparing every two distinct overload candidates.